xaenou/origami-media/README.md

 The purpose of this maubot plugin is to process and display videos for matrix servers when a url is detected or the appropriate command is supplied with a valid url.

+NOTICE: This is still highly experimental and not stable.

 ## Features

 Almost everything is configurable and can be adjusted within the maubot manager dashboard of it's assigned instance.